Mississippi BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 If you've never played on BetMGM before, it's easy to get started.
 You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
 Just follow our link and the BetMGM site or app will guide you through the process.

-If you're wanting to wager on a game matchup today but want some help getting started, here's a quick breakdown.
+If you're looking to wager on a game matchup today but would like some help getting started, here's a quick primer.
 Wagering on the moneyline, spread, and over/under are some of the most common ways to make bets.
 A moneyline bet means that you think one of the teams will win the game.
 Pretty simple, right?
 If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.

-Although it can be a tad more complicated, betting against the spread can provide a better payout or better chance to win in certain circumstances.
-If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the wager.
+Although it can be a tad more complicated, betting against the spread can provide a bigger payout in certain circumstances.
+If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the bet.

-Wagering on the over/under, or point total, is a much easier way to bet.
-Just pick whether you think the combined score of both teams will be above or below a particular number at the end of the contest.
-Let's say you bet $10 on the over, with odds of -110.
-You'd get back $19 if you pick correctly.
+The over/under, or total, is much simpler.
+You just pick whether the combined score of both teams in this game will be above or below 56.5 when all is said and done.
+Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!

 Games to Bet on Today